scholarslab/praxis/tutorials/bash/index.md

 you begin to realize that the stick shift solves a whole set of problems and annoyances that, in the past, you didn't even know you had.

-So what can you do on the command line?
-Theoretically, just about anything.
-Some people would argue that the command line solution is almost always preferable to a graphical interaface.
-I don't agree with that - I think that software design is pervaded by an aestheticism and a vision of interactive grace that can't be captured in the terminal.
-But it's definitely true that a fluency with a core set of commands results in huge productivity gains when performing routine tasks.
+Think of the console as a thin layer of glue on top of the innards of the operating system that lets you type instructions in a direct, unmitigated context.
 There are different kinds of consoles.
-The Windows console is different from the terminals on unix/linux, and on \*nix systems there are various alternatives.
-This tutorial references a console called bash, which is the default on Mac and ubiquitous on unix-based platforms.
+The Windows console is different from console applications that exist for the Unix/Linux/Mac ecosystem, of which there are many.
+This tutorial references a shell application called "bash," which is the default on Mac and ubiquitous on unix-based platforms.

-Anyway, on to the commands.
-If you're on Mac, click on the little magnifying glass at the top right of the screen and type "Terminal."
-Once bash starts, you'll see a little line of text with a "$" at the end.
-This is the prompt - you can type commands in and then hit enter, and the command will be executed.
+Anyway, on to the races.
+If you're on Mac, click on the magnifying glass at the top right of the screen, type "Terminal," and press Enter.
+Alternatively, you can secure shell into your blue.unix UVa webspace (if you're on Windows, you can do this with a program like [PuTTY][5]).
+Where "yourusername" is your eServices account name (like "dm4fn"), type
+<code>yourusername@blue.unix.virginia.edu</code>, and enter your normal
+eServices password.
+If it prompts you to set a terminal font, just do as it suggests and type <code>vt100</code> and press Enter.
+Going forward, I'll assume that you're in your blue.unix account, but it should be easy to adjust the steps if you're working locally on a Mac.

 ## <code>pwd</code>

 First, type <code>pwd</code> .
 (Here and throughout the rest of the tutorial, always ignore trailing punctuation when commands are given inline - just type text in bold red).
 This stands for "present working directory."
 This command just tells you where you are in the file path.
-When you hit enter, you'll probably see something like "Users/yourname".
+When you hit enter, you should see "home/yourusername".
 This means that you've started out in the home directory for your user account.
-Don't worry too much about learning the whole Mac file structure from the start - you learn it organically over time.
-Think of
-<code>pwd</code> as a way to get your bearings.
-When I sit down at a
-terminal, this is usually the first thing I type.
+Don't worry too much about understanding or remembering the whole unix file structure from the start - you learn it organically over time.
+Think of <code>pwd</code> as a way to get your bearings.
+When I sit down at a terminal, this is usually the first thing I type.

 ## <code>ls</code>